-The Federal Student Right-to-Know, Crime Awareness and Campus Security Act, now cited as the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" and herein identified as the "Clery Report," requires institutions of higher education to annually prepare and publish a report concerning campus crime statistics and security policies.
-The report is distributed through appropriate publications, mailings, or computer networks to all current students and employees, as well as to all prospective students and employees upon request.
-The report contains annual specific campus crime and arrest statistics and campus policies and practices intended to promote crime awareness, this report is prepared by Marian Redwine, Assoc.
-Vice President for Student Life and Dennis Martin, Director of University Operations.

-Copies of this report may be obtained by visiting the Office of Student Life in the Webster Commons building or online at SNU.edu/compliance.
+The Federal Student Right-to-Know, Crime Awareness and Campus Security Act, now cited as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and herein identified as the Clery Act, requires institutions of higher education to annually prepare and publish a report concerning campus crime statistics and security policies.
+The report is distributed through appropriate publications, mailings, or computer networks to all current students and employees of Southern Nazarene University, as well as to all prospective students and employees upon request.
+The report contains annual specific campus crime and arrest statistics and campus policies and practices intended to promote crime awareness, and it is prepared collaboratively by Katy Bradley, Dean of Students, Emma Riggs, Residence Life Housing Coordinator, Daniel Hansen, Director SNU Department of Public Safety, and Dennis Martin, Director of University Operations.
+Copies of this report may be obtained by visiting the SNU Department of Public Safety Office in person at 4217 North Peniel Avenue Bethany, Oklahoma, 73008.
+A copy can also be requested by calling SNU Department of Public Safety at 405-491-6309 or 405-437-6043 and by visiting www.snu.edu/disclosures-and-compliance/.